rrichajalota/dbpedia-warmup-tasks/README.md

 #### Example Snippet
 Start the conversation with the bot by typing: <br>
 q: `/start` <br>
->> Hi!
+>>Hi!
 I'm a simple Question-Answering bot.
-Send /commands to check which commands I accept or just ask me anything you want to!
+Ask me anything you want to or type /commands to check which commands I accept!

 q: `/commands` <br>
 >> Type: <br>
- /history - to see your search queries
+ /history - to see your search queries <br>
+ /bothistory - to see what others searched for

 q: What is Brexit?
 >> Looking for a short answer.. <br>